Elizabeth A. Holm: Research and career

 Holm performs research on microstructural evolution in complex polycrystals employing computational materials science tools.
 She has bridged length scales from molecular dynamics at the atomic scale to Monte Carlo and phase field methods at the mesoscale to finite element at the continuum scale.
 Her research areas include theory and modeling of microstructural evolution in complex polycrystals, physical and mechanical response of microstructures, and machine learning to predict rare events.
 She makes novel use of machine vision and machine learning.

+In 2023, Holm returned to the University of Michigan as chair of the Materials Science and Engineering Department of the College of Engineering.